FAQs

 Third parties face an insuperable obstacle in our system.
 In non-fusion states (48 of the 50), third party sympathizers are almost always wasting their votes on candidates with no credible chance of winning.
 In some rare cases, the wasted votes can actually add up to a total that spoils an election.
 In the last thirty years, two presidential elections were arguably “spoiled.”
 Ross Perot’s voters inadvertently helped Bill Clinton win, and Ralph Nader’s voters no doubt helped secure George W. Bush’s victory over Al Gore.

 No. In states like Connecticut and New York where fusion is the norm, there hasn’t been a proliferation of parties.
-It’s important to remember that, with fusion, candidates themselves need to accept a party’s nomination – that means they likely won’t want to be associated with a fringe party.
+There are two main reasons for this: states still have stringent ballot access requirements for minor parties, and candidates must accept nominations (making it hard for hyper-fringe parties to gain a foothold).
 Fringe parties don’t typically get many votes, so there is less of an incentive for a politician to want that association.